Two Levels, Clear Consequences

 Level 2 (Extremely Hazardous Conditions)

 Level 2 narrows your options.
 Snow tires alone are no longer sufficient.
-You need either tire chains or AWD equipped with M+S (mud and snow) rated tires.
-The CMV chain requirement remains the same — two drive wheels at opposite ends of the same axle.
+You need either tire chains or AWD equipped with M+S (mud and snow) or all-weather-rated tires.
+The CMV placement requirement stays the same — two drive wheels, opposite ends of the same axle.

 LocationRouteMile PostsNotes

-Teton PassWY 22Summit area60,000 lb vehicle weight limit
+Teton PassWY 22Summit area60,000 lb weight limit, steep grades near Jackson Hole

 Three Sisters (I-80 MP 7–34)